 Unfortunately, there’s no promise that any specific company will rank as one of top stock picks for 2018.

 When trying to pinpoint which industry deserves your dollars, it can help to pay attention to trends.
 Although industry sectors showing growth can be a good thing, sometimes the growth is coupled with volatility, which makes for higher risk.

 Take a look at these nine quickly growing industries that might prove to be good investment opportunities, but research individual stocks and companies before making any big moves.
-Here’s are the fastest-growing industries to invest in:

 With a continuing growth trend, construction could become one of America’s fastest-growing industries.
 Employment in construction continued to rise in June 2018, adding 13,000 jobs, according to the BLS.